-The Group offers an extensive inventory of sheet piles, mild steel plates, test piles and beams for rental to the construction and engineering industries, providing customers with an array of products of various dimensions to suit each business need.
+The Group offers an extensive inventory of sheet piles, mild steel plates, test piles and beams for rental, providing customers with an array of products of various dimensions to suit each business need.
 Being a one-stop centre supplier, the Group constantly reviews its products and services to meet the growing and changing needs and demands of the industries.